home-assistant/hadashboard/README.md

 - `dash_dir` is the path on the machine that stores your dashboards.
 This will be the subdirectory `dashboards` relative to the path you cloned `hadashboard` to.
 - `logfile` is the path to where you want `hapush` to keep its logs.
 When run from the command line this is not used - log messages come out on the terminal.
 When running as a daemon this is where the log information will go.
 In the example above I created a directory specifically for hapush to run from, although there is no reason you can't keep it in the `hapush` subdirectory of the cloned repository.

+# Running hapush

-You can then run hapush from the command line as follows:
+For a manual installation you can then run hapush from the command line as follows:

 ```bash
 $ ./hapush.py hapush.cfg
 ```

+For docker installs, hapush will be started automatically when you run the startup command.

-If all is well, you should start to see `hapush` responding to events as they occur:
+If all is well, you should start to see `hapush` responding to events as they occur.
+For a docker install you should see these messages in hapush/hapush.log

 ```
 2016-06-19 10:05:59,693 INFO Reading dashboard: /srv/hass/src/hadashboard/dashboards/main.erb